 Low bioavailability means that the proportion of a substance that enters your bloodstream after you ingest it is low.
 In order to boost curcumin bioavailability, manufacturers came up with different types of curcumin formulations, enhanced with compounds that help your body make the most of its healing properties.
 Take a look at my picks:

 According to the manufacturer, UltraCur formulation makes curcumin 100 times more bioavailable than curcumin on its own.
-This formulation attaches curcumin to protein which acts as a carrier enabling more curcumin to reach your bloodstream.
+This formulation attaches curcumin to a protein which acts as a carrier enabling more curcumin to reach your bloodstream.

 Each capsule contains 600 mg of UltraCur curcumin, and you can open it to add the powder to your morning smoothie.

-CurcuWin formulation is a mixture of tocopherols (natural antioxidants), cellulose, and polyvinylpyrrolidone (hydrophilic carrier) with 20% of total curcuminoids.
+The CurcuWin formulation is a mixture of tocopherols (natural antioxidants), cellulose, and polyvinylpyrrolidone (hydrophilic carrier) with 20% of total curcuminoids.

-CurcuminRich formulation contains curcumin reduced to nanoparticles emulsified with polysaccharides.
+The CurcuminRich formulation contains curcumin reduced to nanoparticles emulsified with polysaccharides.
 The fact that curcumin is very small particles makes Theracurmin 27 times more bioavailable than regular curcumin.

-It comes with 60 capsules of 600 mg which you can open and add the powder to your drink, if you prefer.
+It comes with 60 capsules of 600 mg which you can open and add the powder to your drink if you prefer.